OctopusDeploy/docs/docs/packaging-applications/package-id.md

 They must conform to the following specification:

-1. Package IDs consist of one or more segments separated by one of the following separator characters: `-` `.` `_`
+1. Package IDs consist of one or more segments separated by one of the following separator characters: `-` `.` `_`.

 1. Segments contain only alphanumeric characters.

-1. Must be unique within your Octopus Deploy instance
+1. Must be unique within your Octopus Deploy instance.

 ## Best Practice